DeskFlex

 Be sure to emphasize flexibility when designing a hybrid arrangement for employees.
 Doing so makes them more willing to adjust in case unexpected events arise.

-Four Different Types of Hybrid Work Schedules Managers Can Implement
+4 Different Types of Hybrid Work Schedules Managers Can Implement

 The good news is different types of hybrid arrangements can suit different needs.
-A hybrid work schedule can be any of the four following types
+A hybrid work schedule can be any of the four following types:

 1. Flexible